Table of Contents

 In the battle for talent, knowledgeable candidates win over clueless ones.

-The psychology underpinning the success of online job portals
+The psychology underpinning the Benefits of online job portals

 After years of hiring, here’s what I’ve learned: